 I leave you now to the business of the Session, with full confidence that the government will favorably discharge its duties and responsibilities.

 May Divine Providence continue to bless our province and guide this Legislature in all its deliberations.

-Her Honour retired from the Chamber at 3 p.m.
+Her Honour the Lieutenant Governor then retired from the Chamber.

+3:00 p.m.